akashBv6680/Minor_Project-DS-/README.md

 # 💫 About Me:
-Hi!
-I'm Akash Bv, a Junior Data Scientist 👋🏻 with a passion for uncovering hidden insights and driving business growth.
+Hi! **I'm Akash Bv**, a Junior Data Scientist 👋🏻 with a passion for uncovering hidden insights and driving business growth.
 I help data-forward companies create interactive reports and visualizations that inform decision-making.
 With expertise in 📊 data analysis, 📈 machine learning, and 📊 data visualization, I automate reports that connect to all your data, saving you time and resources.
-Let's collaborate and unlock the power of your data! 💡<br>View my portfolio:<br> https://portfolio-akash-bv-b10ut8o.gamma.site/
+Let's collaborate and unlock the power of your data! 💡<br>View my **portfolio:** <br> https://portfolio-akash-bv-b10ut8o.gamma.site/

 ## 🌐 Socials: